netdata/netdata/collectors/python.d.plugin/chrony/README.md

 # Chrony monitoring with Netdata

-Monitors the precision and statistics of a local chronyd server, and produces:
+Monitors the precision and statistics of a local Chrony Daemon (chronyd) server, and produces:

 -   frequency
 -   last offset